OleMarcusHansen/OleMarcusHansen/README.md

   <tr>
     <td>
       <h3>Mineclearer VR</h3>
-      A VR game demo made with Unity for the Meta Quest 2-3
+      A VR game demo made with Unity for the Meta Quest 2-3.
+A standard minesweeper board is generated, with the ability to move around it in VR.
+Tiles can be either stepped on or poked with a stick, and suspected mines can be marked with a flag.
       <ul>
         <li><a href="https://lavatsj-games.itch.io/mineclearer-vr-demo">Itch.io</a></li>
       </ul>